A-SunsetMkt-Forks/Genshin-Impact-Wish-Simulator-CLI/README.md

 Features:\
 Unlimited number of wishes in one go;\
 Statistics;\
-Show the luckiest succession of 10 wishes
+Showing the luckiest succession of 10 wishes

 Supported banners: